Expand description

 implemented respectively are supported.
 These should be the general types

-have a direct equivalent in those like String
+have a direct equivalent in those like String, char or f32.
+A

 used for flags, i.e., without a value.
 Most should just behave as expected,